-Faced with heavy upkeep costs, declining income and increasing vandalism, the Municipal Services Committee decided in 1984 to close the cemetery, clear away most of the memorials, and grass the site over.
-Local residents, relatives of the dead, ecologists and historians united to oppose this plan, and in 1985 it was scrapped.
-It was agreed that the Friends of Beckett Street Cemetery, formed that year, would help and advise the officers of Leeds City Council in establishing a Management Plan which would ease maintenance and benefit wildlife in this heavily populated area.
+Faced with heavy upkeep costs, declining income and increasing vandalism, the Municipal Services Committee decided in 1984 to close the Cemetery, clear away most of the memorials, and grass the site over.
+A campaign was started, led by Sylvia Barnard, and joined by local residents, relatives of the dead, ecologists and historians who united to oppose this plan, and in 1985 it was scrapped.
+It was agreed that the Friends of Beckett Street Cemetery, formed by Sylvia that year, would help and advise the officers of Leeds City Council in establishing a Management Plan which would ease maintenance and benefit wildlife in this heavily populated area.

 Heritage Open Days 2015 runs from Thursday 10th to Sunday 13th September.
 Alun Pugh will be leading two tours, each about an hour long on Thurs at 10am and Sat at 2pm – no need to book, just turn up and meet by the notice board beyond the temporary gates.
 Do spread the word!